Who We Are

 The origin of “Umami”, the fifth taste, began with the two founding fathers of the Ajinomoto Group: Dr. Kikunae Ikeda, Discoverer of the umami taste and Saburosuke Suzuki II, Founder of the Ajinomoto Group.

 Japanese professor Dr. Ikeda identified glutamate as the substance responsible for a new taste.
 Ikeda’s discovered Umami as he experimented with broth made from seaweed (kombu).
-Through careful research of the kombu broth, Dr. Ikeda discovered glutamate, an amino acid, gave kombu the distinctive taste and proceeded to invent a method for producing seasoning that highlights glutamate as a key component.
+Through careful research of the kombu broth, Dr. Ikeda discovered glutamate, an amino acid, gave kombu the distinctive taste and proceeded to invent a method for producing Umami sauces and seasoning that highlights glutamate as a key component.

 With the discovery of umami, Dr. Ikeda was determined to “improve the nutrition of the Japanese people” through healthy and delicious foods.
 Businessman Saburosuke Suzuki II also shared this vision and launched a business to begin marketing the first Umami seasoning: AJI-NO-MOTO® in 1909.